chrede88/home-ops/docs/setup.md

     disabled: true
 ```

 We can now generate the configuration files using the seven patches.
+I'm using names from the old Nordic mythology, so I'll call my cluster Asgard.

 ```zsh
 talosctl gen config asgard https://10.10.30.30:6443 \